subframe7536/vscode-custom-ui-style/README.md

 VSCode extension that custom ui css style in both editor and webview

 - Works with VSCode 1.97!
+(Tested on Windows and MacOS)

 > [!warning]
 > This extension works by editting the VSCode's css and js files.